Q: What is Amazon Lightsail?

 Q: Can I export managed database or disk snapshots?

-The upgrade feature allows you to export Lightsail disk snapshots but doesn't currently support managed database snapshots.
+The upgrade feature allows you to export Lightsail disk manual snapshots but doesn't currently support managed database snapshots.
 Disk snapshots can be rehydrated as EBS volumes from the EC2 console or API.